Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/2-WASM-Meta-Protocol-Slides.md

 - Panic is a (free) form of wasting a validator's time.
 - Practically Wasm instance killed; State changes reverted.
   - Any fee payment also reverted.
-- Transactions that consume resources but fail to pay fees are similar. <!-- .element: class="fragment" -->

 Notes: